UniversalDependencies/docs/_tr/dep/aux-q.md

 Although it does not function as an auxiliary when attached to non-predicate words or phrases, we use `aux:q` for all uses of the question particle.

-**Annotation of question particles are not well-specified in UD, and currently under discussion.**

 ~~~ sdparse
 Okuyacak mısınız ? \n Are you going to read ?